Lona Cohen: In the United States

 As word leaked to the Soviets of the developing Manhattan Project, Lona Cohen was chosen by her new control officer, Anatoli Yatskov, to work as a courier.
 Lona's job was to transport classified information from Theodore Hall, and a source cover named "FOGEL" and "PERS" from the American secret atomic weapons project at Los Alamos, New Mexico and carry them to the Soviet consulate in New York.
 There, a KGB sub-residency under a young engineer, Leonid R. Kvasnikov, coordinated operations and dispatched intelligence to Moscow.(Intelligence historian Nigel West, who identified Rudolf Peierls as the spy codenamed "Fogel" and later "Pers" in the Venona intercepts, and his wife Genia as the spy codenamed "Tina".
 However, the association of Tina with Genia did not fit with what was known about Tina, and she was conclusively revealed to be Melita Norwood in 1999.
 Nor did Peierls fit Pers, as the latter worked at the Clinton Engineer Works, whereas Peierls did not.There were good reasons for the postwar intelligence agencies to suspect Peierls.
 He not only had recruited Fuchs, and served as his "sponsor" on recruitment and security matters, but had pressed the authorities for Fuchs to be given a full security clearance without which he could not have assisted Peierls in his work.
 Fuchs lived with the Peierls family for a time.
 Peierls had a Russian wife, as did his brother, and he maintained close contact with colleagues in the Soviet Union before and after the Second World War.)
 Lona met with Hall for the first time in late August 1945, outside a church in Albuquerque, New Mexico.
-She had been to this church the previous four Sundays, but Hall had been confused about the date of their meet and did not show up until nearly a month after originally scheduled.
+She had been to this church the previous four Sundays, but Hall had been confused about the date of their meet and did not show up until nearly a month after originally scheduled, forcing her to attend Catholic Mass despite being an atheist.
 Hall gave her the report that she had traveled for, and she was sent back to New York.
 To avoid detection she concealed the report inside a Kleenex box, a move which became known within Soviet spy circles for its cleverness.
 After returning to New York, it was discovered that the report she had helped deliver contained a complete diagram of the first atomic bomb.